ElMassimo/presenter_rails/README.md

-Presenter
+PresenterRails
 =====================

-Presenter helps you expose view models to your views with ease.
+PresenterRails helps you expose view models to your views with ease.

 ```ruby
    # app/controllers/person_controller.rb